gladchinda/light-matrix/README.md

 Multiplies the two input matrix/scalar arguments `matrixOrScalarA` and `matrixOrScalarB`.

 If _two scalars_ are supplied, then the arithmetic product of the scalars is returned.
 If _one scalar_ and _one matrix_ are supplied, then the resulting scalar product matrix is returned.
-However, if _two matrices_ are supplied, it returns the resulting product matrix provided that the matrix product `matrixOrScalarA * matrixOrScalarB` is possible, otherwise an `Error` is thrown.
+However, if _two matrices_ are supplied, it returns the resulting product matrix provided that the matrix product `matrixOrScalarA * matrixOrScalarB` is possible, otherwise an `'Error: Matrices not compatible.'` is thrown.

 > **Note:** The scalar is required to strictly be of the `number` type.

-If any of the matrix arguments is an `array` but invalid, an `Error` is thrown.
-Also, if any of the matrix arguments has a `non-array` value or is not a `number`, a `TypeError` is thrown.
+If any of the `matrix` arguments is an `array` but an invalid matrix, or a `non-array`, an `'Error: Invalid arguments supplied.'` is thrown.

 ```js
 var matrixA = [